ramdeoshubham/macros/index.md

 - FOREACH (item, array)

-A C implementation of foreach loop, it will traverse each element of array, and can do operations on each element as returned into pointer item variable.
+A C implementation of foreach loop, it will go through each element of an array, and will perform operations on each element as returned into pointer item variable.

 ```C
 STRING A[] = {"apple", "banana", "orange", "grapes"};